-The Group's long-lived assets include certain vessels which contain undetermined amounts of asbestos.
-The Group handles and disposes of the asbestos and other controlled materials in a manner required by regulations.
+The Group's long-lived assets include certain vessels which contain undetermined amounts of asbestos and other hazardous materials.
+The Group handles and disposes of the asbestos and other hazardous materials in a manner required by regulations.
 Where possible the Group will sell decommissioned vessels into the secondary markets to a responsible buyer.
-Under these circumstances the condition of the vessel, including the presence of any controlled material such as asbestos, will be fully disclosed and remediation and any eventual retirement obligation would become the responsibility of the new owner.
+Under these circumstances the condition of the vessel, including the presence of any hazardous material such as asbestos, will be fully disclosed and remediation and any eventual retirement obligation would become the responsibility of the new owner.